naoko-portfolio/Network-Protocol-Analysis-Using-Wireshark/README.md

 **Q. Why are there so many ACK packets?**

-Each time a packet is received, the receiver sends an ACK packet to confirm its arrival.
+Each time a packet is received, the receiver sends an ACK packet to confirm that it was received successfully.